SimonDarksideJ/docs.monogame.github.io/articles/tutorials/advanced/2d_shaders/08_light_effect/index.md

 | :------------------------------------------------------------: | :-----------------------------------------------------------------: |
 |          **Figure 8-17: The existing texture atlas**           |                **Figure 8-18: The normal texture atlas**            |

-Download the [atlas-normal.png](./images/atlas-normal.png) texture and add it to the _DungeonSlime_'s content folder.
-Include it in the mgcb content file.
+Download the [atlas-normal.png](./images/atlas-normal.png) texture, add it to the _DungeonSlime_'s `Content/Images` folder and include it in the mgcb content file.

 Now that we have the art assets, it is time to work the normal maps into the code.